Singapore Delight – Pandan Chiffon Cake

 • 1/4 tsp salt

-Meringue
+For the Meringue

 Instructions

-1. Sift in cake flour, baking powder and salt.ย Continue to use a whisk to gently mix until just combined.
+1. Sift in cake flour, baking powder and salt.
+Continue to use a whisk to gently mix until just combined.
 Then set the mixture aside.

-Prepare the meringue
+Whisk the meringue

-Bake and cool the chiffon cake
+Bake and Cool the Chiffon Cake

 Notes

-• Each egg is around 60 grams without shell.ย ย
+• Each egg is around 60 grams without shell.

 • This recipe is for an 8-inch tube pan.